vencax/netlify-cms-github-oauth-provider/README.md

 ```

 **Create Oauth App**
-Information is available on the [Github Developer Documentation](https://developer.github.com/apps/building-integrations/setting-up-and-registering-oauth-apps/registering-oauth-apps/).
+Information is available on the [Github Developer Documentation](https://developer.github.com/apps/building-integrations/setting-up-and-registering-oauth-apps/registering-oauth-apps/) or [Gitlab Docs](https://docs.gitlab.com/ee/integration/oauth_provider.html).
 Fill out the fields however you like, except for **authorization callback URL**.
-This is where Github will send your callback after a user has authenticated, and should be `https://your.server.com/callback` for use with this repo.
+This is where Github or Gitlab will send your callback after a user has authenticated, and should be `https://your.server.com/callback` for use with this repo.

 ## 2) Config